marcelohdez/bedroom/README.md

 (under Oracle JDK of the version you chose, select JDK download), the minimum version required is stated on the description of the Bedroom release you are trying to run.
 After doing so, double click the jar file of Bedroom and begin.

-To build the program from source, install the newest version of the JDK (read above) and run gradle (read Compile From Source section if you do not know how to do so.)
+To build the program from source, install the newest version of the JDK (read above) and run gradle (read Compiling From Source section if you do not know how to do so.)

 ## How to use